Danger of Principles Over Relationship

 I have recently been rereading Celebration of Discipline by Richard Foster.
 One point he makes throughout the book is that focusing on the dynamics of the disciplines over our relationship with God would lead to a form of religion.
 Religion leads us away from relationship with God by making us try to earn His response to us.

-Bogdan’s six principles are there in Gethsemane (distance, demeanor, disposition, declaration, dedication, and determination).
+Bogdan’s six principles taken from Jesus’ prayer at Gethsemane distance, demeanor, disposition, declaration, dedication, and determination.
 Jesus sweated blood as he prayed here.
 But, what was motivating Him to go to such lengths in prayer?

 What Normally Motivated Jesus?